nesl/LabSense/INSTALL.md

     * sinterval: This is the amount of time between each sampling of the device.
     * SensorAct, Cosm, Stdout: This are boolean values: true means send to the datasink, false means do not.
     * SensorActInterval, CosmInterval, StdoutInterval: The amount of time between each sending of the data.
+    * Raritan also has the username and password fields to fill out.
+Please see the Raritan Section for more information.

 5. LabSenseServer requirements.
     * name: This is the name of your LabSenseServer.
 It must be **unique** and is identified by this name (you can have several LabSenseServers).